bnoon1990/ne-price-by-quantity-for-woo-commerce/readme.txt

 == Description ==

-This plugin, Noon Elite Price By Quantity For WooCommerce, is designed to enhance your WooCommerce store by adding a new pricing model based on quantity.
+This plugin, Price By Quantity For WooCommerce, made by Noon Elite, is designed to enhance your WooCommerce store by adding a new pricing model based on quantity.

 With this plugin, you can set different prices for different quantities of a product.
 This is particularly useful for stores that sell products in bulk and want to offer discounts for larger quantities.